 - check other app’s features (and absolutely try using them yourself to find out the good sides that you should consider and weak sides that you can improve while making your own product).

 Before you even start to make a business plan, organize several polls and collect feedback about your idea from potential users – you can use social media and other channels.
 After testing and improving your idea, select the audience of the most interested people.
 Later you may offer them to become first users and reviewers of your MVP.

 From an MVP to a Unique Solution

 A long as you find out more about your fitness app’s potential users, you’ll be able to understand their needs and expectations.
 Collecting the feedback about a fitness app idea, you can shape it better to prepare a Value Proposition with unique characteristics.
-You want to create your own fitness app.
-What you should know about it:

 Do you need to look for developers and plan the budget the moment you decided to make your own workout app?
 It’s not necessary.
 You can use a fitness app builder to create the first and simplest version of your future product.
 It’s called a “no-code solution,” perfect for making MVPs.
 A fitness app builder will help you save money and test your product on the real market, preventing you from spending much on a nonviable project and making your startup survive.
 If an MVP sparked the customers’ interest and you got some positive feedback, there is a high possibility that your app idea is worth the effort and the expense.
 It’s time to look for a tech partner to provide you UX/UI design and high-quality coding.

 Remember, even the best fitness app developers won’t help your product succeed if it doesn’t give users any valuable, new and unique experience.